Crash Causal Factors Program (CCFP)

 Funding & Authorization

-Congress appropriates $30 million for a causal factors study on large trucks.
+Congress appropriates funding for a causal factors study on large trucks.

-The Infrastructure Investment and Jobs Act (IIJA) expands its scope to include all CMVs.
+The Infrastructure Investment and Jobs Act (IIJA) expands its scope to include all commercial motor vehicles (CMVs).

 Program Establishment

-FMCSA establishes the CCFP to carry out a study of crashes involving CMVs.
+FMCSA establishes the CCFP to create a foundation for studying crashes involving CMVs, starting with the Heavy-Duty Truck Study.

 FMCSA identifies in-scope States for a nationally representative sample and finalizes the analysis plan.